Corey, Luzaich, de Ghetaldi & Riddle LLP, actively supports the following Bay Area community service organizations:

 Community Overcoming Relationship Abuse (CORA)

 CORA provides free and confidential services to victims and survivors of domestic/dating violence and abuse, including child and teen witnesses, in San Mateo County.
 CORA’s services include support groups, legal services, emergency and transitional housing, and a 24-hour hotline in English, Spanish, and Tagalog.
-Jerry E. Nastari is a former member of the board of directors of CORA.

 Friends of the Millbrae Library